-First Bowel Movement After C-Section: Step-By-Step Guide
+First Bowel Movement After C-Section: What to Expect and How to Cope

 Understanding the Recovery Process After C-Section

-It’s also important to stay hydrated and gradually reintroduce a balanced diet to support your digestive health.
-Listen to your body; if you experience prolonged pain, swelling, or other concerning symptoms, reach out to your healthcare team.
+Your healthcare provider may recommend pain management strategies to help ease your recovery.
+Staying hydrated and gradually reintroducing a balanced diet will also support your digestive health.
+If you experience prolonged pain, swelling, or other concerning symptoms, reach out to your healthcare team.

 Recognizing the Signs of Constipation